Research basis: an audit of marketing/ (the nodetool.ai Next.js site), docs/, the 61 example

 - Add

-/vs/,/use-cases/,/marketing, and any future/blog/gets anopengraph-image.tsx(existingvs/*pages already do this — keep the pattern) - Add
+/vs/,/use-cases/,/marketing, and any future/blog/gets anopengraph-image.tsx(all sixvs/*pages and/marketingdo — keep the pattern) - Add

-priority/changeFrequencyentries tositemap.tsfor every new page as it ships — don’t let the list drift out of sync withapp/folders again - Verify
+priority/changeFrequencyentries tositemap.tsfor every new page as it ships — don’t let the list drift out of sync withapp/folders again (/marketing,/vs/flowise,/vs/difyadded 2026-07-02) - Add every new indexed route to

 docs/nodes/<provider>/index.mdpages carry unique titles and descriptions (currently generated docs; check for duplicate/boilerplate meta across providers) - Internal linking:

-/agents,/creatives,/developers,/marketingshould each link to the use-case pages relevant to their segment (per §3’s mapping) — currently the use-case showcase only appears on the homepage
+/agents,/creatives,/developersshould each link to the use-case pages relevant to their segment (per §3’s mapping) —/marketingnow does this for its lead use case, but the use-case showcase otherwise only appears on the homepage and/creatives

 6. Distribution (off-site)